davesheffer/cmms-ai-assistent/README.md

 # CMMS Chat API

-A Next.js API for a CMMS-focused chat, responding in Hebrew with GROQ integration.
+A Next.js API for a CMMS-focused chat, responding with GROQ integration.

 ## Setup